barryclark/jekyll-now/_posts/2018-01-05-enrollment-data.md

 #### Students are leaving public schools because they have better charter options.

 I hope to eventually explore the two clickbait claims above.
-The primary purpose of this blog is to address them, get in touch if this interests you.
+The primary purpose of this enrollment project is to address them, get in touch if this interests you.
+[Source code is available on github](https://github.com/evanrushton/enrollmentCA)

 This post outlines my process to explore California enrollment data starting from the raw form on the web.